Pinsplash/halflife2chaos/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**
 A description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+(Not needed if it's something obvious, like you expected the game to not crash.)

 **Additional context**
 Add any other context about the problem here.
+A video showing what happened leading up to the issue is most useful.